dotenv-org/dotenv-org.github.io/blog/_posts/2023-03-13-how-to-use-dotenv.md

 ---
-layout: blog
+layout: blogpage
 author: mot
 title: "How to use dotenv"
 image: "/assets/img/blog/blog-1.png"
-excerpt: "Learn the very basics of dotenv in 2 minutes."
+excerpt: "Learn the basics of dotenv in 2 minutes."
 published: true
 ---

-We are going to kick off our first blog post with the basics – how to use dotenv.
+Learn the basics of dotenv in 2 minutes.

 ## Create your project